avilches/BetauerGodotTools/README.md

     }
 ```

-In order to run these tests in your game, you have to create a script like this ans specify the assemblies to scan for test cases:
+In order to run these tests in your game, you have to create a script like this and specify the assemblies to scan for test cases:

 ```C#
 public partial class RunTests : SceneTree {